nemecro/odin-recipes/README.md

 # Recipes project

-This repository contains recipes pages
+This repository contains 3 recipes pages.

+- Butter Chicken
+- Chicken Curry
+- Spaghetti Alla Nerano

+The recipes were taken from the https://www.allrecipes.com/